lindakatcodes/aoc-complete/README.md

 `npm run generate --year=## --date=##`

+> NOTE: Both year and date are 2 digits!
+Year is the last 2 digits of the current year; date is the day of the puzzle starting with a 0 for numbers smaller than 10.

 Generates the puzzle files (and directories if needed) for whichever day you want to solve.

 The year parameter is optional - if you don't pass it, it will default to the hard coded year on line 3 of `utils/createPuzzleFiles.ts`.
 If you're working on puzzles from a specific year it'll be fastest to update this default value.